13 Hot Desking Equipment Ideas for Your Hybrid Workplace

 With return-to-office dates constantly changing thanks to continued COVID concerns, management is reinventing the office to better meet public health guidance and employee demands.
 Enter hot desking.

 What is hot desking?
 Simply put, hot desking is the term for non-dedicated workspaces; employees have a different desk or space each time they visit the office.
-As a result, smart office technology options are morphing into essentials; this makes smart office features such as space utilization software and collaboration tools key to the success of a hot desking initiative..
+As a result, smart office technology options are morphing into essentials; this makes smart office features such as space utilization software and collaboration tools key to the success of a hot desking initiative.
+Read on to learn more about hot desking solutions for a hybrid office and how electronic lockers can help with the transition.

 Why Offer a Hybrid Office